-add_cut(definition[, pass_if_not_parsed]) Adds a cut as a string that can be parsed by Python's eval() function and returns a bool. add_default_observables([n_leptons_max, Adds a set of simple standard observables: the four- ]) momenta (parameterized as E, pT, eta, phi) of the hardest visible particles, and the missing transverse energy. add_observable(name, definition[, required, Adds an observable as a string that can be parsed by ]) Python's eval() function. add_observable_from_function(name, Adds an observable defined through a function. fn[,]) add_sample(hepmc_filename,[,]) Adds a sample of simulated events. analyse_delphes_samples([generator_truth, Main function that parses the Delphes samples ]) (ROOT files), checks acceptance and cuts, and ex- tracts the observables and weights. reset_cuts() Resets all cuts. reset_observables() Resets all observables. run_delphes(delphes_directory, delphes_card) Runs the fast detector simulation Delphes on all HepMC samples added so far for which it hasn't been run yet. save(filename_out) Saves the observable definitions, observable values, and event weights in a MadMiner file. set_acceptance([pt_min_e, pt_min_mu,]) Sets acceptance cuts for all visible particles.
+add_cut(self, definition[, pass_if_not_parsed]) Adds a cut as a string that can be parsed by Python's eval() function and returns a bool. add_default_observables(self[,]) Adds a set of simple standard observables: the four- momenta (parameterized as E, pT, eta, phi) of the hardest visible particles, and the missing transverse energy.
+11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 add_observable(self, name, definition[,]) Adds an observable as a string that can be parsed by Python's eval() function. add_observable_from_function(self, Adds an observable defined through a function. name, fn) add_sample(self, hepmc_filename,[,]) Adds a sample of simulated events. analyse_delphes_samples(self[,]) Main function that parses the Delphes samples (ROOT files), checks acceptance and cuts, and ex- tracts the observables and weights. reset_cuts(self) Resets all cuts. reset_observables(self) Resets all observables. run_delphes(self, delphes_directory,[,]) Runs the fast detector simulation Delphes on all HepMC samples added so far for which it hasn't been run yet. save(self, filename_out) Saves the observable definitions, observable values, and event weights in a MadMiner file. set_acceptance(self[, pt_min_e, pt_min_mu, Sets acceptance cuts for all visible particles. ])